ZihanRen/job_assistant/README.md

    - Gathers info on founding year, IPO status, funding, industry, etc.
 4. **Data Integration**: Automatically merges new data with historical database

-This process helps job seekers prioritize applications based on their interests and company profiles, saving time on manual research. 😅
+This process helps job seekers prioritize applications based on their interests and company profiles, saving time on manual research. 😅 It can be also very helpful to find interesting startup.

-## Workflow
 The workflow consists of two stages:

 Stage 1: Raw Gmail data undergoes an ETL process, where LLM queries extract and structure email information into JSON objects.
 These objects are filtered and updated, then merged into a Historical Database.